 Below we share our top 10 tips on how to fine tune your business’s credit score:

 - Make sure that the turnover through your business bank account is as regular as possible.
+Long periods without credits can raise questions from lenders.

 - If you have a business overdraft make sure your account balance is periodically in credit.
 This demonstrates that you are not over-reliant on the overdraft.